vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

-14. So also the Sanatkumara-Sambilad mentions with respect that Irapatti yields the fruits of all desires and is in- dependent of all other means.
+14. So also the Sanatkumara-Sambilad mentions with respect that Irapatti yields the fruits of all desires and is independent of all other means.
 </details>